spencertiberi/manual50/events/hackathon.md

 So far we have our attendees and funding covered, let’s talk venue.
 Decide on a space early on.
 A gym-like area with lots of open space often works well.
 Take note of how much signage you’ll need to fill the space.
 Signage should direct students to:

-* Sign-in when they show up.
+- sign-in when they show up
-* Bathrooms.
+- bathrooms
-* Food options.
+- food options
-* Other rooms that are part of the event.
+- other rooms that are part of the event

 If access to the building is secured, send over a guest list ahead of time, for access.
 Decide on table layout before setting up and figure out how to distribute power cords through out the space.
 Contact your school’s grounds keepers or the like to have them set up power so as not to short circuit the venue.
 Also make note to talk to network folks to ensure there’ll be sufficient internet bandwidth during the event.